-Monitoring is showing continued improvement in dissolved oxygen levels in the Darling River at Menindee.
-In addition to the release of oxygenated water from lakes Pamamaroo and Menindee, the cooler water temperatures as air temperatures fall are providing an opportunity for dissolved oxygen levels to recover.
-The release of water from lakes Pamamaroo and Menindee is continuing.
+Monitoring is showing improved dissolved oxygen levels in the Darling River at Menindee over the past two weeks.
+In addition to the release of oxygenated water from lakes Pamamaroo and Menindee, the cooler water temperatures (as air temperatures fall) are providing an opportunity for dissolved oxygen levels to recover.

+There remains a risk of further fish deaths in the Darling River at Menindee as fish in an already stressed condition may succumb to any decrease in dissolved oxygen, increased competition for depleting foodweb resources and cooler temperatures.
+This is particularly the case for Bony Herring, which boomed during the recent floods, and many may now be in poor condition and are more susceptible to environmental stresses like colder water temperatures.
 There are still large numbers of Bony Herring and Carp in the reach of Darling River downstream of Lake Pamamaroo.
-When water temperatures start to warm up again as we move toward Spring and Summer, there remains a risk of further fish deaths in the Darling River at Menindee, as fish in an already stressed condition may succumb to any decrease in dissolved oxygen and increased competition for depleting foodweb resources.
-This is particularly the case for Bony Herring, which boomed during the recent floods and many may now be in poor condition and more susceptible to environmental stresses.